 The Central Ohio Severe Weather Network (COSWN) supports the National Weather Service (NWS) and area public safety agencies when severe weather threatens or is present in central Ohio.
+COSWN is the central Ohio Skywarn® Radio Network and works directly with the NWS office in Wilmington, Ohio.
 Our goal is to provide ground truth information to the NWS to enable the distribution of accurate and timely warning information for the general public.

 Our area of responsibility includes the following counties in central Ohio: Delaware, Fairfield, Franklin, Fayette, Hocking, Licking, Madison, Pickaway, Ross, Union.